CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

 = \prod \limits_{i < j} \left( \frac{1}{\beta_w} \right)  = \left( \frac{1}{\beta_w}\right)^{\binom{n}{2}}
 \end{align}

-Looking at this last expression for the partition function, it allows us to rewrite the probability of a network as:
+The last expression for the partition function, makes possible to rewrite the probability of a network as:
 \begin{equation}
 P(G) = \frac{e^{-H(G)}}{Z} = \prod_{i<j} e^{-\beta_w w_{ij}} \beta_w
 \end{equation}

-In other words, the edge **weights are exponentially distributed random variables**, and the probability of the graph is the product of the probability of each edge under the exponential distribution (not to be confused with *exponential family*).
-We indicate the p.d.f of the edge as $q(w)= \beta_w e^{-\beta_w w}$.
+In other words, the edge weights are iid **exponential random variables**, and the probability of the graph is the product of the probability of each edge under the exponential distribution (not to be confused with *exponential family*).
+We indicate the **pdf** of the edges as $q(w)= \beta_w e^{-\beta_w w}$.
-With the substitution $q(w) = e^{-\beta_w w} \beta_w$ we can write the probability of a graph in the continuous weighted random graph model as:
+With this substitution, we can write the probability of a graph in the continuous weighted random graph model as:

 \begin{equation}
 P(G) = \prod_{i<j} q(w_{ij})
 \end{equation}

 Under the exponential distribution, the expectation is described by the inverse rate parameter (here $\beta_w$).
 Hence, we expect each edge to have average weight $1/\beta_w$, independent of the specific edge.
-This can be verified by computing the expectation of the total weight in this model, by means of the framework introduced.
+This can be verified by computing the expectation of the total weight in this model, by means of the statistical mechanics framework that we introduced.
 We start from the free energy $F=-\log Z$:

 \begin{equation}